Ninjalemur/ninjalemur.github.io/_projects/savings_calculator.md

 img: assets/img/temperate_forest_scenic.jpg
 ---

 The Retirement Savings Calculator Spreadsheet is a tool designed to help individuals calculate how much they can save and accumulate based on different levels of savings and expenditures.
-As of 20 March 2023, the latest version of the tool is v2.4, and is available to the public via <a href="https://docs.google.com/spreadsheets/d/1wKXRlBWTYL16pFi9IdsrThDQC5q2jKmeqlKNkPufefI"> this link</a>.
+As of 20 March 2023, the latest version of the tool is v2.4, and is  publicly available [here](https://docs.google.com/spreadsheets/d/1wKXRlBWTYL16pFi9IdsrThDQC5q2jKmeqlKNkPufefI).

 Do make your own copy for yourself via "File" > "Make a copy".

-Do share your feedback on the calculator via the <a href="https://docs.google.com/forms/d/e/1FAIpQLScswYDxLhregN4xUfROgkLVpPJItCGwtvXNHUHqep_RTe5lrw/viewform?usp=sharing">feedback form</a>.
+Do share your feedback on the calculator via the [feedback form](https://docs.google.com/forms/d/e/1FAIpQLScswYDxLhregN4xUfROgkLVpPJItCGwtvXNHUHqep_RTe5lrw/viewform?usp=sharing).

 ## Contents
 * This will become a table of contents (this text will be scrapped).
 {:toc}

-## Purpose
+## Objective

-The purpose of this retirement savings spreadsheet is to provide individuals in Singapore with a simple and customised tool to calculate how much they need to save for retirement based on their expected expenditures and income.
-This spreadsheet takes into account Singapore's specific income tax and pension CPF values to provide more tailored calculations.
+The objective of this retirement savings spreadsheet is to provide individuals in Singapore with a simple and locally relevant tool to calculate how much they need to save for retirement based on their expected expenditures and income.
+This spreadsheet takes into account Singapore's specific income tax and pension (CPF) values to provide more locally relevant estimates.
 By using this tool, I hope that you can gain a better understanding of your retirement savings needs and make informed decisions about your financial future.

 [Back to Top](#Contents)